Tracy Carter Traffic Scholarships (3)

 - Recipients are responsible for all travel-related expenses, including transportation and food; ideally your station will support you and cover those expenses.

 - Scholarships cover the registration fee only for the PBS Technology Conference.
-Add-ons with additional costs (such as the IEEE Course, NAB, or other workshops) are not included in this scholarship.
+Add-ons with additional costs (such as other workshops) are not included in this scholarship.

 - If a scholarship recipient is for some reason unable to attend the conference, immediate notice must be made both by telephone and email to Kevin Ruppenthal (firstname.lastname@example.org / 703-739-5479).
 We ask that you notify us as soon as possible to allow PBS time to offer the scholarship opportunity to an alternate recipient.
 Failure to notify PBS will result in station being billed for the cost of the scholarship (cost of conference registration fee).